 The Pressure For U.S. High Schoolers Is Immense

-Over the past three years, I’ve seen and overheard my students talk incessantly about their studies.
-They discuss how they need to go to expensive SAT tutoring after practice.
-They complain about having to take more practice AP exams and so forth.
+During my three years as a high school tennis coach, I saw and overheard my students talk incessantly about their studies.
+They discussed how they needed to go to expensive SAT tutoring after practice.
+They complained about having to take more practice AP exams and so forth.

 Several even showed up late to important matches because they required extra time on their exams.
-They then wanted to talk to their teachers after.
+They then wanted to talk to their teachers after class.
 I could feel the pressure they were under to try and do it all.

 Maybe the pressure cooker environment has always been there in high school.
 But is it really a necessary rite of passage given college is becoming less necessary thanks to the free internet?

-Even if you cannot get any tuition exemption, international tuition is still about $10,000 cheaper than a comparable top rated private university in America.
+Even if you cannot get any tuition exemption, international tuition is still about $15,000 cheaper than a comparable top-rated private university in America.

-The best life hack is to take advantage of Canada.
-I encourage all American high school students to apply to Canadian universities to get a great education and save on cost.
+I encourage all American high school students to apply to Canadian universities.
+You’ll get a great education and save on costs.
 Then once you’ve accumulated enough capital in America to retire, you can then return to Canada to live off the government’s good graces.

-If you intend to be self-employed when you move to Canada, you’ll need to show you have at least two years’ relevant experience in the field in which you intend to self-employ.
+If you intend to be self-employed when you move to Canada, you’ll need to show you have at least two years of relevant experience in the field in which you intend to self-employ.

 But once you get to Canada, there’s no law that states you need to start a successful business.
 You can just be a hobbyist to keep yourself engaged.